mcfnord/rml/src/bc.md

 losing independence, and defy efforts to be relocated.
 All these images accompany law enforcement rounding a man up.
-In each nuance, saying I was rounded up impugns my character by implying images contrary to the fact that by my own volition, under my own power, and at my own expense, I immediately travelled 33 miles into the custody and confinement of the state, knowing well through counsel that
+In each nuance, saying I was rounded up impugns my character with imagery contrary to the fact that by my own volition, under my own power, and at my own expense, I immediately travelled 33 miles into the custody and confinement of the state, knowing well through counsel that